QXIP/Qbana/README.md

 * A browser reachable Elasticsearch server.
 Port 9200 must be open, or a proxy configured to allow access to it.

+### Suggested
+* A reverse proxy to take care of security or a hosted solution which does for you

 ### Docs

 Documentation, panel options and tutorials can be found on the Wiki